mysteriousbug/KannadaKalisu/README.md

 - **Machine Learning:** Leverages TensorFlow/Keras for building and training deep learning models capable of recognizing correct and incorrect pronunciations based on extracted MFCC features.

-- **Web Application:** Implements a user-friendly web interface using Flask/Django, allowing students to input spoken words and receive instant feedback on pronunciation accuracy.
+- **Web Application:** Implements a user-friendly web interface using Streamlit, allowing students to input spoken words and receive instant feedback on pronunciation accuracy.

 - **Real-time Feedback:** Employs real-time audio processing techniques to provide immediate feedback to users, enabling them to improve their pronunciation skills interactively.